-In 1808 the Navy appointed Evans a surgeon’s mate, with his first assignment at the Marine Hospital in New Orleans.
+In 1808, the U.S. Navy appointed Evans a surgeon’s mate, with his first assignment at the Marine Hospital in New Orleans.
 The following year he became a surgeon and later transferred to St. Mary’s in Georgia.

 Battles and Engagements

-The seven sailors wounded by Guerriere all recovered, including one amputation.
+The seven sailors wounded during the battle with Guerriere all recovered, including one amputation.
 Of the 22 crew members wounded in the battle against Java, seven died, include three of the four with leg fractures, who most likely had amputations.